 German unification, Berlin Brandenburg Airport

 In 1989, the Berlin Wall was demolished, and later on, Germany was reunified.
-At that moment, only three airports served 3.5 million.
+At that moment, three airports served 3.5 million people.
 All three airports were old and congested, and there was limited space to expand.
 This led to the creation of BBF (later FBB), the company which planned BER.

 After years of proposals and debates, the Brandenburg State Ministry granted approval for the new airport.
 Lawsuits and financial issues slowed down the project, though.
 The airport planned to open in 2011, but it was delayed.